kaatinga/bochka/README.md

 ## Parameters:
 - **SetupPostgreTestHelper(t, version string)**:
     - `t`: The test handler.
-    - `version`: The version of the PostgreSQL image you'd like to use (e.g., "14.5").
+    - `version`: The version of the PostgreSQL image you would like to use (e.g., "14.5").

 ## Installation: